eamontoyaa/eamontoyaa.github.io/index.md

 ## 📝 List of publications

 [Here](./publications.html), you can find a list of my publications.
+You'll find the links to the papers, but if your institution or you don't have a subscription to the publisher sites, you can send me an email and I'll be happy to share them with you.

 ## 💻 Development projects